Female Psychopaths in Cinema

 Psychopathy Traits

 Psychopaths in films frequently exhibit a lack of empathy, manipulative tendencies, and sometimes murderous impulses.
-They often appear charming and intelligent on the surface.
+They often appear charming and intelligent on the surface, yet some may initially seem shy, contrasting with their hidden psychopathic tendencies.
 Beneath this facade lies a calculating mind adept at exploiting others.

 Common traits include: